ska-sa/spead2/doc/py-ibverbs.rst

       :param str interface_address: Hostname/IP address of the interface which will be subscribed
       :param int max_size: Maximum packet size that will be accepted
       :param int buffer_size: Requested memory allocation for work requests.
-Note that this is used to determine the number of packets to buffer; if the packets are smaller than `max_size`, then fewer bytes will be buffered.
+        It may be adjusted due to implementation-dependent limits or alignment requirements.
       :param int comp_vector: Completion channel vector (interrupt) for asynchronous operation, or
         a negative value to poll continuously.
 Polling